Forget those heavy thick American pancakes and succumb to the deliciously soft, mouth melting, heart warming French Crêpes.

 Crêpe spreader (optional)

-1) In the large measuring cup or bowl crack the 2 eggs and add the sugar, salt, milk, flour, vanilla and butter.
+- In the large mixing bowl crack the 2 eggs and add the sugar, salt, milk, flour, vanilla and butter.
 With the hand blender mix all the ingredients together until smooth.
 The batter should be fluid and runny without any lumps.
 Set aside.

-TIP: Always add that bit of oil and coat the skillet with the paper towel in between cooking crêpes, to prevent it from sticking to the skillet.
+- TIP: Always add that bit of oil and coat the skillet with the paper towel in between cooking crêpes, to prevent them from sticking to the skillet.

 To me presentation is everything!